chanzuckerberg/idetik/docs/guide/how-idetik-works.md

 ## Objects and Ownership

 Every Idetik application is a small tree of objects.
 At the root is the [`Idetik`](/api/classes/Idetik.html) runtime.
 It owns the canvas, the renderer, the chunk manager that streams data for it, and any number of viewports.
 A [`Viewport`](/api/classes/Viewport.html) owns a camera, optional camera controls, an element that defines its area, and an ordered stack of layers.
-A [`Layer`](/api/classes/Layer.html) owns the renderable objects it draws.
+A [`Layer`](/api/classes/Layer.html) manages a collection of [renderable objects](/api/classes/RenderableObject.html) to be drawn by the renderer.

 A source stands outside the tree.
 The application creates it and layers read from it.